 - Increasing facility cleaning and disinfection, adopting of protocols for cleaning and disinfection, and provision of cleaning supplies.

-- Implementing certain protocols surrounding employees with confirmed cases of COVID-19.
+- Implementing certain protocols surrounding employees or known patrons with confirmed cases of COVID-19.

 - Restricting business-related travel to essential travel only.